MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 If the transformation is irreversible, the entropy of the universe increases, even if entropy of the work environment decreases.
 Since the entropy is a function of state, the entropy of the heat engine is the same at the beginning (and end) of each cycle.

-For a the coming comparison between a computer and a heat engine, we would like to focus on the special case described in the following figure.
+For the coming comparison between a computer and a heat engine, we would like to focus on the special case described in the following figure.

    .. image:: ../images/discussion/thermodyn_info/heat_engine_2.png